-3. The Salwa Judum Movement: Formed in 2005, the Salwa Judum Movement is essentially a militia group, backed and armed by the government, which aims to crush the Maoist rebellion.
+3. The Salwa Judum Movement: Formed in 2005 by Mahendra Karma, the Salwa Judum Movement is essentially a militia group, backed and armed by the government, which aims to crush the Maoist rebellion.
 Since its formation, the Salwa Judum has been cited for numerous human-rights abuses.
-The group is known to target civilians, and their activity has displaced more than 50,000.
+The group is known to target civilians, and their activity has displaced more than 50,000 people.
 In 2008, reports of abuse grew to the extent that the Supreme Court of India ordered the National Human Rights Commission to investigate Salwa Judum activities.
 In 2013 Mahendra Karma, while campaigning in Maoist dominated territory, was killed when his convoy was attacked by insurgents.

 4. The Communist Party of India (Maoist): created in 2004 after the merger of the Peoples’ War Group (PWG) and the Maoists Communist Centre.
 It is the largest Maoist rebel group operating in India.
 Members refer to themselves as Naxalites, so-called after the Indian town of Naxalbari, where the movement began more than 25 years ago.
 There are an estimated 10,000 to 20,000 Naxalites in India, though more than half of these are inactive.
 They operate in 20 of India’s 28 states (223 of 600 districts).
 The Naxalite movement includes a number of autonomous groups such as the Revolutionary Youth Forum and the Parakala Dalam.